How to best apply the human resources matrix

 When you should use an HR matrix

-A matrix structure is best used in situations that call for daily collaboration between mid-level management and employees on different teams or when the coordination can’t be achieved through informal or organic means, like one-off impromptu meetings or quarterly syncs.
+A matrix structure is best in situations that call for daily collaboration between mid-level management and employees on different teams or when the coordination can’t be achieved through informal or organic means, like one-off impromptu meetings or quarterly syncs.
 By clearly defining channels of communication and accountability, the matrix structure helps push work through the pipeline unimpeded.

 The matrix structure is useful for teams or groups who are accountable to two reporting heads, such as a functional team manager and a product team manager.
 A software developer working to create a new app is a good example of this type of relationship: The developer engages with the product team manager for their day-to-day project needs, and the head of the development department manages the employee’s career and professional development